ketankshukla/todayfinal/instructions/format_css_files.md

 2. Create `.prettierrc` for Prettier configuration.
 3. Create `postcss.config.js` with the custom plugin.
-4. Add the `format` script to `package.json`.
+4. Add the `cssformat` script to `package.json`.
-5. Run `npm run format` to format and remove all blank lines from your CSS files.
+5. Run `npm run cssformat` to format and remove all blank lines from your CSS files.

 This setup will format all CSS files in your project and remove blank lines automatically, ensuring a clean and consistent style.